BalLab/streamzero-site/content/en/docs/fx/Developer_Guide/Logging_and_Monitoring.md

 # Logging and Monitoring

-StreamZero FX aggregates all operational data into Elasticsearch.
+{{< param replacables.brand_name  >}} FX aggregates all operational data into Elasticsearch.
 Most operational data and events are transported through Kafka from which it is placed in Elasticsearch by Elasticsearch Sink containers.

 The following are the Kex Data and The matching Elasticsearch Indexes